nasa/cumulus-docs/docs/deployment.md

 ### Prepare AWS

-**Create S3 bucket:**
+**Create S3 bucket for dashboard:**

 * Create it, e.g. `<prefix>-dashboard`.
 Use the command line or console as you did when [preparing AWS configuration](#Prepare AWS configuration).
 * Configure the bucket to host a website:
-  * AWS S3 console: Select <prefix>-dashboard bucket then,  "Properties" -> "Static Website Hosting", point to `index.html`
+  * AWS S3 console: Select `<prefix>-dashboard` bucket then, "Properties" -> "Static Website Hosting", point to `index.html`
   * CLI: `aws s3 website s3://<prefix>-dashboard --index-document index.html`
 * The bucket's url will be `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or you can find it on the AWS console via "Properties" -> "Static website hosting" -> "Endpoint"

 ### Install dashboard

-To install the dashboard, from the root deploy directory make a clone of the cumulus-dashboard repository and prepare the repo with npm install:
+To install the dashboard clone the cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:

     $ git clone https://github.com/cumulus-nasa/cumulus-dashboard
     $ cd cumulus-dashboard